 In 2017, Del Rey released Lust for Life.
 Though there are still dark tunes on the album, songs like "Love" gave it a more upbeat tone than earlier Del Rey projects, while tracks like "Coachella - Woodstock in My Mind" take the day's politics into account.
 It's also the first Del Rey album with guest artists, including The Weeknd on "Lust for Life," Stevie Nicks on "Beautiful People Beautiful Problems" and Sean Ono Lennon on "Tomorrow Never Came."
 The album reached No. 1 on the Billboard 200.

 'Norman F*****g Rockwell'

 In September 2018, Del Rey released two singles from her upcoming sixth studio album, the pensive "Mariners Apartment Complex" and more expansive "Venice Bitch."
 She followed in January 2019 with "Hope Is a Dangerous Thing for a Woman Like Me to Have – but I Have It," originally named after troubled American poet Sylvia Plath, before dropping a dreamy cover of Sublime's "Doing Time" in May.
-Nearly a year after its first singles, the album, Norman F*****g Rockwell arrived at No. 3 on the Billboard 200 following its August 2019 debut, with "The Greatest" and the title track also earning releases as singles before the end of the year.
+The album, Norman F*****g Rockwell arrived at No. 3 on the Billboard 200 following its August 2019 debut, with "The Greatest" and the title track also earning releases as singles before the end of the year.

 Notable Songs and Videos